Tricky slave

+Renaissance depictions as the gracioso, the zanni, the Puss-in-Boots, and Figaro

 Besides the actual slaves of classical theater, he also appears as the scheming valet in Renaissance comedy, called the gracioso in Spanish.
-The zanni of Commedia dell'arte are often tricky slaves, as are Puss-in-Boots in Perrault's fairy tale, Jeeves in P. G. Wodehouse's work and Figaro.
+The zanni of Commedia dell'arte are often tricky slaves, as are Puss-in-Boots in Perrault's fairy tale, Jeeves in P. G. Wodehouse's work, Figaro in the opera The Barber of Seville and Serpina in the opera La serva padrona.

+Counterparts in fairy tales

 In fairy tales, the same function is often fulfilled by fairy godmothers, talking animals, and like creatures.

+A type of the eiron

 Northrop Frye identified him as a central portion of the Myth of Spring comedy and a type of eiron character.